-- The VMS Release Notes-provides notes on various aspects of the VMS operating system.
-Most importantly, the release notes contain a description of the upgrade and update procedures.
-In addition, the release notes contain the latest information regarding your VAX computer.
-You should read the release notes before installing, upgrading, or updating the VMS operating system or using your VAX computer. - The hardware manuals supplied with your VAX computer provide detailed information on system hardware.
+- VMS Release Notes-provides notes on various aspects of the VMS operating system.
+More importantly, the release notes contain a description of the upgrade and update procedures.
+The release notes also contain the latest information regarding your VAX computer.
+You should read the current version of the VMS Release Notes before installing, updating, or upgrading the VMS operating system or using your VAX computer. - The hardware manuals supplied with your VAX computer provide detailed hardware information on system hardware.